 Coronavirus (Covid-19) in Japan: What’s Open Now??

-Places and Tourist Attractions in Japan that are Open during the Coronavirus Shutdowns
+List of Places and Tourist Attractions in Japan that Re-Opened after Coronavirus Shutdowns

-Due to the prevention of Coronavirus (Covid-19) spread, numbers of facilities and tourist attractions are temporarily closed in Japan including Tokyo Disneyland/DisneySea, Universal Studios Japan, Ghibli Museum, Teamlab Borderless as well as some events such as Anime Japan 2020, cherry blossom festivals, etc.
+Due to the prevention of Coronavirus (Covid-19) spread, numbers of facilities and tourist attractions have been temporarily closed in Japan including Tokyo Disneyland/DisneySea, Universal Studios Japan, Ghibli Museum, Teamlab Borderless as well as some events such as Tokyo 2020 Olympics and Paralympics, cherry blossom festivals and summer festivals.

 -List of the places in Japan that are closed temporarily due to Coronavirus (Covid-19):

--Cancellations of cherry blossom festivals in Japan due to Coronavirus (Covid-19):
+-Cancellations of events in Japan due to Coronavirus (Covid-19):

-In this article, I am sharing the list of places in Japan which are open during the coronavirus (Covid-19) shutdowns.
+In this article, I am sharing the list of places in Japan which are now open after the coronavirus (Covid-19) shutdowns.

 Please check their official websites for the latest information before visiting because:

--listed attractions and activities may be closed at any time
+-listed places and attractions may be closed at any time

 -some of facilities, attractions and events may be not available at listed places